Recommended File Formats Supported by Final Cut Pro

 In a word, whether you want to make your video footage best suit your Final Cut Pro or output your Final Cut Pro edited video for uploading to YouTube, playing on iPhone, or editing in iMovie, MacX Video Converter Pro will help you solve all the issues once and for all.

 With 370+ video and audio codecs supported, this video converter for Mac (macOS Big Sur) can convert any video to the best video format for Final Cut Pro editing like MP4, MOV, so that you can import your camcorder recordings, YouTube videos, or TV shows to FCP without any problem.
-What's more, you can even download video from YouTube, record screen video and convert video to play on iPhone, iPad, Samsung, and many more to suit your diversified needs.
+What's more, you can even download video, record screen video and convert video to play on iPhone, iPad, Samsung, and many more to suit your diversified needs.